 Most of the notes should be played syncopated and very few of them require a crisp attack.
 We might think that with this freedom to play “lazily”, our note-starts might all be following the harmonies, but in fact the reverse is true: our note-starts are almost always ahead of the beat.
 Playing ahead of the beat would seem to have more in common with rushing than laziness, but if we try doing the contrary (playing after the beat) then the effect is truly bizarre and disturbing.

-In the Performance Versions offered here many of the rests have been taken away, being replaced by the continuation of the previous note.
+Apart from the addition of many syncopations and anticipated note-starts, one of the main rhythmic notational alterations made in the versions offered here (compared with the original composer’s notation) is the supression of many of the rests, which have often been replaced by the continuation of the previous note.
 This is to keep the music flowing.
-While there should be breaths between the phrases, these should usually be shorter and less pronounced than the notated rests.
+While there should be breaths between the phrases, these can normally be shorter and less pronounced than those indicated by the notated rests.
 According to a literal interpretation of written notation, rests are silences in which “nothing is happening” and “the music stops”.
 This is totally unmusical: we cannot suddenly stop dancing while the music continues!
-Pinchas Zukerman has this to say …..
+Pinchas Zukerman has this to say about rests…..

 “in music, rests don’t exist ….. the music doesn’t stop until the piece has finished …… rests are just breaths (pauses) during which the musical intention continues …..”

-Girl from Ipamena: Edited Performance Version Clean Performance Version
+Jazz Samba: Edited Performance Version Clean Performance Version Literal Transcription Video